 From Carmen on another thread:

-The fix is in, but you'll tell us it was justice, right?carmenjonze wrote: ↑Thu Nov 04, 2021 12:10 pm There are so many cases not just simply of "police misconduct" but "police misconduct" that results in death and a free pass on continued injustice.
+carmenjonze wrote: Thu Nov 04, 2021 12:10 pm There are so many cases not just simply of "police misconduct" but "police misconduct" that results in death and a free pass on continued injustice.
 This thread is on the continuing news stories that we covered on RFL 1.0, mostly in Stop Calling the Cops on Us and the Fires in Minneapolis thread.

 Judge says 'there appears to be intentional discrimination' in Arbery jury selection, but allows trial to move forward with 1 Black juror - CNN